schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Environs

-A crossing guard intends a disarmament at a applicable engine room.
+A crossing guard intends a disarmament at an applicable engine room.

 ## Brethren Commander